7.5 Leaves of Absence and Faculty Teaching Relief

 7.5.3 Faculty Teaching Relief

 Institute rules on outside professional activities for full-time faculty will remain in force for those on such release.
-Also, it is expected that, normally, they will not increase their usual outside professional activities.
+Also, it is expected that they will not increase their usual outside professional activities.

-Faculty members can take advantage of this policy in any term they choose within one year after the arrival of a child.
+Faculty members can take advantage of this policy in any term they choose that begins within one year after the arrival of a child.
+In cases where a child is expected during an academic semester, the faculty member may, with departmental approval, begin teaching relief as of the beginning of that semester.
 Those seeking such release should notify their department heads in writing that they will spend the majority of their academic time on the care of the child over the period of the release.
 Such notification must be made as far in advance of the leave as possible (normally one semester's notification is required) so that steps can be taken to cover the faculty member's teaching obligations.

-For policies on tenure and family-care issues, see 3.2.1 Extension of Tenure Clock for Childbearing and 3.2.2 Part-Time Appointment with Tenure for Family Care.
-For information on unpaid leaves associated with family or medical situations, see Section 7.5.6 Parental Leaves of Absence Without Pay and the MIT Employment Policy Manual Section 4.8.3 Leaves Provided under the Family and Medical Leave Act of 1993.
+For policies on tenure and family-care issues, see Section 3.2.1 Extension of Tenure Clock for Child and Family Care and 3.2.2 Part-Time Appointment with Tenure for Family Care.

 7.5.5 Unpaid Leaves of Absence for Staff Members